chapSKor/PharmaTRACE/README.md

-# PharmaTrace
+# PharmaTRACE

 ---
-**PharmaTrace** is an interactive R Shiny application for exploring, visualizing, comparing, clustering, and forecasting Canadian pharmaceutical trade flows.
+**PharmaTRACE** is an interactive R Shiny application for exploring, visualizing, comparing, clustering, and forecasting Canadian pharmaceutical trade flows.

 The application was developed to support exploratory analysis of Canadian pharmaceutical supply chains, with emphasis on pharmaceutical imports and exports across provinces, origin/destination countries, U.S. states, commodity classes, units of measurement, trade value, and quantity.

-PharmaTrace is designed as both a research tool and a decision-support dashboard for users interested in pharmaceutical trade resilience, supply chain structure, border-policy analysis, and data-driven hypothesis generation.
+PharmaTRACE is designed as both a research tool and a decision-support dashboard for users interested in pharmaceutical trade resilience, supply chain structure, border-policy analysis, and data-driven hypothesis generation.

 ---